Building work insurance for properties undergoing renovation – Buy online

-Whether you are having large-scale building works or smaller renovation work done, we can cover a wide variety of scenarios.
-When you quote with CoverBuilder we’ll look at your specific scenario and return cover and a premium based on your needs.
-All our quotes are 100% online with instant decisions on price.
+Whether you are having large-scale building work or smaller renovation work done, we can cover a wide variety of situations.
+When you quote with CoverBuilder we’ll look at the details of your specific scenario.
+We’ll then return cover and a premium based on your building work insurance needs.
+All our building work insurance quotes are 100% online with instant decisions on price.

-- Accidental damage cover available as long as damage not connected to works accident (see below)
+- Accidental damage cover available as long as damage not connected to building works (see below)

 - Full cover available and not restricted to Fire, Lightening, Explosion, Aircraft (FLEA)

 - Theft cover provided if there is a sign of forced or violent entry

 - 2 million public liability cover included as standard

 - Cover for properties having up to £200,000 of building works

 - Acceptance of a wide range of projects including extensions, loft conversion and structural work.